NALTP/Rules/README.md

     - (a) Players dropped in their previous season for Gross Inactivity or misconduct may be barred from NALTP at CRC discretion.
   - (4) Free agency eligibility and restrictions:
     - (a) See [Article IV, Section B](#section-b---drops-call-ups-free-agency) for eligibility and restrictions.
+  - (5) All players are limited to one (1) name for the season, which they are required to play under in all tiers.

 #### Section E - Referees
   - (1) Referee Structure Overview: